 2133 Joe Brown Road, Spring Hill, TN 37174 • (931) 486-3063

-Dare to experience the Creepy Hallow Woods with frights around every corner this October.
+Dare to experience the Creepy Hollow Woods with frights around every corner this October.
 You’ll encounter chilling scenes and heart-pounding scares along the 80-foot long trail.
-In addition to the Creppy haunted woods, experience the Haunted House or the Zombie Maze filled with startling surprises and frights you won’t forget!
+In addition to the Creepy Hollow Haunted Woods Trails of Terror, experience the Halls of Horror Haunted House or the Zombie Maze filled with startling surprises and frights you won’t forget!
 Tickets cost $28 and include admittance into all three attractions offered.

 Dead Land Scream Park